-The structuring of CRTs in this way enables markets to trade and price both credit risk and interest rate risk.
-Borrowers must ultimately pay for these.
+The structuring of CRTs enables markets to trade and price both credit risk and interest rate risk.
+Borrowers must ultimately pay for both.
 Particularly, the affordable pricing of long-term fixed rate mortgages requires the efficient pricing of credit and interest rate risks.
-With no taxpayer or government exposure, investors do price and bear interest rate (and prepayment) risk through an efficient so-called TBA market.22 This requires standard mortgages, with relevant information (such as date and interest rate) available, so that it is possible to estimate interest rate risk, but without other individual loan information, which would fragment the pool into separate securities, decreasing liquidity.
-This efficient pricing of interest rate and prepayment risks is central to the delivery of affordable housing finance for long-term fixed rate mortgages.
-CRTs do not interfere with this market since their returns are based separately on portfolio performance of already issued RMBS.
+With no taxpayer or government exposure, investors price and bear interest rate (and prepayment) risk through an efficient so-called TBA market.19 This requires standard mortgages, with relevant information (such as date and interest rate) available, so that it is possible to estimate interest rate risk, but without other individual loan information, which would fragment the pool into separate securities, decreasing liquidity.
+The efficient pricing of interest rate and prepayment risks is central to the delivery of housing finance for long-term fixed rate mortgages.
+CRTs do not interfere with the TBA market given that CRT returns are separately determined based on portfolio performance of already issued RMBS.

-The private label RMBS market conflated interest rate and credit risk, making a separate pricing of each difficult.23 The question is whether the CRT market can, similarly to the TBA market, price and take on credit risk efficiently.
-Whether CRTs can support the stability and efficiency of mortgage markets is likely to depend on the securitization structure that comes along with GSE reform.
+The private label RMBS market conflated interest rate and credit risk, making a separate pricing of each difficult.20 The question is whether the CRT market can, similarly to the TBA market, price and take on credit risk efficiently.
+This is likely to depend on the securitization and regulatory structures put into place by GSE reform.